<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=345344538922740&amp;ev=PageView&amp;noscript=1">

 Theories of where the term comes from

-"The one I heard was that during prohibition, there was a speakeasy with the address '86 something Street'.
-When they had to get rid of a drunk, they threw them out of the main door, marked '86' of course, instead of the secret entrance, in case there were any police lurking.
-That way, they could say "He showed up here drunk, this is a legitimate business" or whatever," they go on to explain.
+The stories generally refer to the origins and meaning of '86', with some suggesting it comes from prohibition-era speakeasies.
+“The one I heard was that during prohibition, there was a speakeasy with the address ‘86 something Street’.
+When they had to get rid of a drunk, they threw them out of the main door, marked ‘86’, of course, instead of the secret entrance, in case there were any police lurking.
+That way, they could say “He showed up here drunk, this is a legitimate business” or whatever,” they go on to explain.

 Nick, on the other hand, has a theory that the term originated from past crime incidents.
-"Back in the prominent mob days if you wanted to get rid of someone you would “86” them, meaning you take them 8 miles out of town and put them 6 feet under.
-Not sure how much credibility that has but that’s the story I heard and apparently from there people adapted it to mean what it does today," they say.
+“Back in the prominent mob days, if you wanted to get rid of someone, you would '86' them, meaning you would take them 8 miles out of town and put them 6 feet under.
+Not sure how much credibility that has, but that’s the story I heard, and apparently, from there, people adapted it to mean what it does today,” they say.

 The impact of 86’ing items in the restaurant industry